-Your stove comes fully assembled (excluding trims or optional heat deflector plate), checked and packed in a protective plywood crate.
+Your stove comes fully assembled, checked and packed in a protective plywood crate.
 Carefully remove the straps and lift off the top and upper crate.
 Remove any plastic packaging, open the door and remove all the contents.
 See List of Components section (above) and check contents carefully.

-\\IMPORTANT HANDLING WARNING!!\\ NEVER TIP OR ROCK THE STOVE FORWARDS DURING HANDLING AS IT MAY DAMAGE THE AIR CONTROL LEVER!
+IMPORTANT HANDLING WARNING!!
+NEVER TIP OR ROCK THE STOVE FORWARDS DURING HANDLING AS IT MAY DAMAGE THE AIR CONTROL LEVER!

 - 3.1.
+Remove the top plate by lifting it off noting the adjustment screws for levelling after installation.
+NOTE: The top plate MUST be re-fitted before connecting the flue pipe to the vertical spigot because the flue pipe passes through the top plate! - 3.2.
 Remove the stove door if required for easier handling of the unit.
-Open to about 30 degrees and lift upwards to disengage the hinge pins. - 3.2.
+Open to about 30 degrees and lift upwards to disengage the hinge pins. - 3.3.
 Remove the interior components of the stove using the following procedure.
-SEE ALSO MAINTENANCE GUIDE section for diagrams where required.
+SEE ALSO MAINTENANCE GUIDE section for diagrams where required. - 3.3.1.

-- 3.2.1.
 Remove the baffle plate by supporting the plate with both hands and lifting the front edge towards you and sliding the back edge off the back support and down slightly into the firebox.
-Once the rear is lowered then the front edge can also be lowered off the front baffle supports. - 3.2.2.
-Next remove the cast ceramic firebox side liners by pulling the front edges inwards towards the centre of the firebox and sliding away from the 45 degree joint with the back liner at the rear corners.
-Take great care not to chip or damage the surfaces of these ceramic components support the rear liner so that it cannot fall over and break! - 3.2.3.
+Once the rear is lowered then the front edge can also be lowered off the front baffle supports. - 3.3.2.
+Next remove the two cast ceramic firebox side liners by pulling the front edges inwards towards the centre of the firebox and sliding away from the 45 degree mitre joint with the back liner at the rear corners.
+Take great care not to chip or damage the surfaces of these ceramic components support the rear liner so that it cannot fall over and break! - 3.3.3.
 Now remove the firebox rear liner.
-Handle and store these ceramic liners very carefully to one side where they will not get broken. - 3.2.4.
-Remove the fuel retainer assembly noting its location slots at the front firebox corners.

-3.3.
-NOTE: DO NOT rock the stove forwards as it may bend and damage the air control lever!
+Handle and store these ceramic liners very carefully to one side where they will not get broken. - 3.3.4.
+Remove the fuel retainer assembly noting its location slots at the front firebox corners. - 3.4.
+Rock the stove to the left and right side in turn and set the adjustable feet of the stove to approximately their MAXIMUM position.
+They can be re-adjusted lower later if required.
+NOTE: DO NOT rock the stove forward as it may damage the air control lever! - 3.5.
+The flue spigot collar may now be configured for horizontal connection if required. - 3.5.1.
+Remove the 4 x M6 cap screws in the upper rear firebox and remove the spigot.
+If necessary remove screws from the casing to assist if required. - 3.5.2.
+The casing blanking plate can now be taken out by removing its 2 x securing nuts and securing bar and lifting off. - 3.5.3.
+Finally the spigot may then be rotated by 180 degrees and re-fitted either using the gasket provided or re-sealing with fire cement as required. - 3.5.4.
+The casing blanking plate can now be used to cover the hole in the top plate. - 3.6.
+Lift the stove into its final position using an assistant to help. - 3.7.
+Fit the top plate back onto the stove before fitting the top flue connection.